MatrixEditor/caterpillar/docs/source/index.rst

 .. admonition:: Hold up, wait a minute!

    How does this even work?
 Is this still Python?
-Answers to these questions and more are given in the general :ref:`introduction`.
+Answers to these questions are given in the general :ref:`introduction`.

 Working with defined classes is as straightforward as working with normal classes. *All